-The maximum cover each policy offers
+The maximum cover each bike theft insurance policy offers

 Make sure the cost of your bike is covered by your bike theft insurance

-Check the policy exclusions
+Check the bicycle theft insurance policy exclusions

 Even if you buy bike theft insurance, UK providers will not cover everything.
 There will be some situations when your insurer will not cover the theft of your bike; these are called policy exclusions, and can include:

 If your bike has not been secured correctly using an approved lock